wonderingabout/nvidia-archives/README.md

 pip install pycuda

 ```
-then exit root mode and do :
+then either in root mode or not, do :

 ```
 cd /opt/tensorrt/python && sudo pip2 install tensorrt-3.0.4-cp27-cp27mu-linux_x86_64.whl